leporo/sqlf/README.md

 	q.Close()
 ```

-Not that if a subquery uses no arguments, it's more effective to add it as SQL fragment:
+Note that if a subquery uses no arguments, it's more effective to add it as SQL fragment:

 ```go
 	q := sqlf.From("orders o").